Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 **Prerequisite:** :trait-prof: Proficiency with any Martial Weapon

-You’ve learned where to cut to have the greatest results, granting you the following benefits:
+You've learned where to cut to have the greatest results, granting you the following benefits:

 - **Ability Score Increase**